 - quality of training and mentoring to be provided to students, emerging scholars and other highly qualified personnel, and opportunities for them to contribute;

-- potential for long-term viability and identification of progress indicators.
+- identification of progress indicators.

 - appropriateness of the requested budget and justification of proposed costs;

-- experience in formal partnerships; and
+- past experience in formal partnerships.

 |Very good to excellent

-||Good - very good
+|Good to very good